National Grid Corporation of the Philippines: 2009–present: Projects relating to Hermosa-Duhat-Balintawak transmission line

-In February 2011, NGCP started relocating the transmission line's San Fernando section with the relocation of steel pole 167 at the side of Jose Abad Santos Avenue (JASA) using NAPOCOR/NPC-era pole 275 that was originally located along MacArthur Highway in Calumpit, Bulacan to alleviate heavy traffic along the avenue due to the presence of its electric poles standing on the highway itself, and to pave the way for the expansion of some segments of the avenue particularly at Barangay Dolores, with it also marked the removal of steel poles and lattice towers of original alignment of San Simon-Pulilan section of the transmission line along MacArthur Highway and Pulilan Regional Road.
+NGCP continued the relocation of the transmission line's San Fernando section that started in 2001 under National Power Corporation (NAPOCOR/NPC) in February 2011 with steel pole 167 at the side of Jose Abad Santos Avenue (JASA) using NAPOCOR/NPC-era pole 275 that was originally located along MacArthur Highway in Calumpit, Bulacan to alleviate heavy traffic along the avenue due to the presence of its electric poles standing on the highway itself, and to pave the way for the expansion of some segments of the avenue particularly at Barangay Dolores with it also marked the removal of steel poles and lattice towers of original alignment of San Simon-Pulilan section of the transmission line along MacArthur Highway and Pulilan Regional Road, following the already original completed purpose of relocating poles within the lahar radius of Mount Pinatubo from 2001 to 2003.
+Along the poles of the relocation project, four of them were placed at the southbound side of avenue before North Luzon Expressway (NLEX) San Fernando Exit due to Laus Group of Companies Chairman Levy Laus opposed to place the steel poles within the property of his automotive business as they carry 230,000 volts of electricity and their relocation closer to their business offices and residences will pose a threat to the health and safety of employees, customers, visitors and others who stay around the area on a daily basis.
 The relocated transmission line segment along NLEX was completed on March 25, 2011, and the Hermosa-Balintawak Transmission Line Relocation project overall in September 2011.
 Relocation of San Fernando section of the line, however, was delayed many times due to ROW issues.
+With the construction of poles between current pole 167 and Mexico–Hermosa Transmission Line, they are now the highest to be used on the line since then, beating the asymmetrical steel pole 515A stated on next paragraphs.

 Several structures were painted starting with lattice towers from early 2010s to 2021, then followed by steel poles in 2015 (including those acquired, designated and built by, and belonging to a plan and component of NGCP and its predecessor TransCo) with aluminum paint to protect them from corrosion and extend their service lifespan.

-From 2016 to 2020, a tall asymmetrical steel pole 515A was added by NGCP between 515 and the line's terminus through a connection to a portal tower in Balintawak Substation for the intersection of San Jose-Balintawak line 3 and Hermosa-Duhat-Balintawak transmission lines with the said pole also serves as pole 1 of the former.
+From 2016 to 2020, pole 515A was added by NGCP between 515 and the line's terminus through a connection to a portal tower in Balintawak Substation for the intersection of San Jose-Balintawak line 3 and Hermosa-Duhat-Balintawak transmission lines with the said pole also serves as pole 1 of the former.

-Seven years after steel pole 167 was relocated and the delay of relocation of the transmission line's San Fernando section, the relocation project resumed in 2018 when the pedestals for relocated poles 163 to 166 were placed and the new poles were erected three years later in 2021.
-Along the poles of the relocation project, four of them were placed at the southbound side of avenue before North Luzon Expressway (NLEX) San Fernando Exit due to Laus Group of Companies Chairman Levy Laus opposed to place the steel poles within the property of his automotive business as they carry 230,000 volts of electricity and their relocation closer to their business offices and residences will pose a threat to the health and safety of employees, customers, visitors and others who stay around the area on a daily basis.

 The removed NAPOCOR/NPC-era steel poles by NGCP due to various projects done on the transmission line that were not used on the line itself were either stored on its various substations or used on other power lines, such as the Hermosa-Malolos-San Jose, Mexico-Hermosa, Hermosa-Limay, and Currimao-Laoag transmission lines.